EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 Now that we can see the file name extensions, we know which one of the files is the .jar.
 Of course if you have Java installed you would see the file type through the icon in my case, but you can never be too sure.

 The next step is to extract the jar file as if we were extracting any other compressed archive.
 The software that I typically use for this kind of thing is [7-Zip](https://www.7-zip.org/download.html), which I prefer over other softwares like WinZip.
-Simply go to the download page of 7-Zip and [install it].
+Simply go to the download page of 7-Zip and [install it](https://www.7-zip.org/download.html).

 ## Json in Minecraft